5 Best Video Games for Betting

 It might come as a surprise to those that remember the good old days of Sega vs Nintendo discussions, but video games in the modern day have made a big splash in the betting world.
 Due to the growth of eSports, punters have had the opportunity to bet on tournaments in everything from Rocket League to Street Fighter.
+Also we should never forget about PUBG tournaments, you can try betting there, but as far as we know, PUBG have a judge cheating community so the game can not be predicted as good as League of Legends or any other game.

 Below is a look at five of the best games for betting.